Creating a German Grammar Learning Experience

-Can I speed up grammar learning through probability over accuracy
+Can I engage learners through stories and a probability over accuracy mindset

 Audience